Note: Fellowship applications will not be accepted in the 2020-21 fiscal year due to COVID-19.

 The UCSB Library opened applications for the Kenneth Karmiole Endowed Research Fellowship, which enables scholars and graduate students to pursue research lasting from one to three months in UCSB Library’s Special Research Collections.

 One annual fellowship will be awarded in the amount of $5,000 to allow a scholar to pursue research in the humanities, sciences, social sciences, visual and performing arts, and/or UCSB history.
-The deadline to apply is Dec.
-15, 2019.

 The award is funded by an endowment established by Kenneth Karmiole, an internationally renowned antiquarian bookseller who earned his bachelor's degree in History from UCSB.
 He made previous gifts to the UCSB Library for rare books and manuscripts and has owned and operated Kenneth Karmiole, Bookseller since 1976.